NizaafDabir/Laptop_Price_Prediction/README.md

 ## 📄 Introduction

 This project predicts the **price of laptops** based on specifications such as brand, RAM, processor, storage, and display type.
 It uses **machine learning regression models** to estimate laptop prices accurately.
 The model is deployed via **Flask** and accessible online for interactive predictions.

+> **Note:** This project was referred and inspired by the **CampusX YouTube channel**: [Laptop Price Prediction Tutorial](https://www.youtube.com/watch?v=BgpM2IiCH6k).
+I followed the tutorial to learn the end-to-end workflow and implemented it with my own dataset and code.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)